 This examination is conducted by NCERT each year.
 Candidates studying in 10th standard are eligible to appear for this test.

 The main aim of this test is to identify and reward students who have a flair and good aptitude for science, mathematics, social science and analytical reasoning.
 Candidates who manage to clear Stage 2 exam are eligible for the scholarship!
-Here are some relevant competitive exams for 10th pass students – KVPY 2019 and JNVST 2019.
+Here are some relevant competitive exams for 10th pass students – KVPY and JNVST.

 Let us check out NTSE overview.
 Here it is –